Zuna0hu/Leetcode/Problem-Solving/Problem.md

 ### Step 2: Plan

-Does your program have an interface?
-What will it look like?
-Our FizzBuzz solution will be a browser console program, so we don’t need an interface.
-The only user interaction will be allowing users to enter a number.

 - **Sketch User Interface**: Does your program have a user interface, what will it look like and what functionality will it have? **Our FizzBuzz solution will be a browser console program, so we don’t need an interface.
 The only user interaction will be allowing users to enter a number.**

 - **Inputs**: What inputs your program has and the source of those inputs. **The user will enter a number from a prompt (popup box).**